A Guide to the Cannes Lions Awards

 5. The entry is not speculative or conceptual advertising and has not been banned or withdrawn from the market.

-7. The entry was not entered into the same Lion last year (the same piece of work cannot be submitted for the same Lion in consecutive Festivals).
-If the entry meets the relevant Eligibility Requirements, including the Eligibility Period requirements, you may enter the Work into an alternative Lion.
+7. The entry was not entered into the same Lion last year (the same piece of work cannot be submitted for the same Lion in consecutive Festivals but, providing the entry meets the relevant eligibility requirements, including the eligibility period requirements, you may enter the work into an alternative Lion).

-12. When you pay for your entries, all media included in them must be the final version.
-We can’t accept replacement or additional media after an entry has been finalised and received by the Festival without exception.
+12. All included media must be the final version at the point that you complete and pay for your entries.
+No replacement or additional media can be accepted after an entry has been finalised and received by the Festival without exception.

 13. By submitting an entry, you confirm that you own all applicable legal rights for all media included in your entry.

-14. You have entered the work into no more than six Lions, excluding Titanium Lions.
+14. You have entered the entry into no more than six Lions, excluding Titanium Lions.

 Where is your work eligible?

-Once you’ve made sure your work meets all the necessary eligibility requirements, it’s time to identify which Lion or Lions best suit your work.
-For this, reference Entry Kit Part 1.
-Here, you’ll find a breakdown of all the Awards and their categories, including their judging criteria and material requirements.
+Once you've made sure your work meets all the necessary eligibility requirements, it's time to identify which Award or Awards best suit your work.
+For this, reference Entry Kit: Getting Ready to Enter.
+Here, you'll find a breakdown of all the Awards and their categories, including their judging criteria and material requirements.

 2. What was the objective?
 What were you trying to achieve?
 Was there a particular element that really helped to deliver on that objective?
 Identifying the intention behind your work will help you when it comes to category selection.